|

 The service section covers general service information, the workshop manual section comes direct from the official WSM 3005 Chrysler /

-Gallery 2 has hundereds of photos
+The Picture Gallery has hundreds of photos

-of dodge 50's in all different guises.
+of dodge 50's & RB44's in all different guises.

 Now, when you get a bit stuck, as there are